Giove Fulminante-class ship of the line

-The Giove Fulminante class were the first class of third-rate ships of the line built by the Venetian Arsenal, from 1666 to 1691, armed with 62 to 68 guns.
+The Giove Fulminante class were the first class of first-rate ships of the line built by the Venetian Arsenal, from 1666 to 1691, armed with 62 to 68 guns.
 The fifth ship of the class was extensively modified during construction and became the lead ship of the following San Lorenzo Zustinian class.
 The last ship of the class was retired in 1709.